seung-lab/znn-release/src/core/v4/mains/README.md

 Required libraries
 ------------------
-Supports linux and MacOS.
+Supports Linux and MacOS.
 When using MKL fftw is not required

 |Library|Ubuntu package name|
 |:-----:|-------------------|